OxWearables/wearable-teaching/_posts/2021-11-22-prac2-data-analytics.md

 * **Safely disconnect the device and put your accelerometer back on!**

 * Currently the raw data stored in the CWA file does not allow easy extraction of the 3-axis acceleration data, so we need to convert this to a more suitable format such as CSV for furthur manipulation.
-Run the following in your `praticals` folder:
+Run the following in your `practicals` folder:
 ```
 $ cd ~/practicals
 $ accProcess data/myAcc.cwa --rawOutput True --activityClassification False --deleteIntermediateFiles False